PAUL34913/msp1-cv/README.md

 -   Created about me section (not responsive)
 -   Created about me section image.
 -   About me section now fully responsive.
--   Fixed paddings and margins
+-   Fixed about me section paddings and margins.
+-   Added drop-down menu to navbar.
+-   Styled drop-down menu.

 ## Known Bugs